wilsonmar/wilsonmar.github.io/_posts/2022-02-05-rbac-vs-abac-vs-pbac.md

 {% include l18n.html %}
 {% include _toc.html %}

-If you're working in a large enterprise, you need a way to scale GRC (Governance, Risk management, and Compliance)requirements is a way that is also more secure.
+If you're working in a large enterprise, you need a way to scale GRC (Governance, Risk management, and Compliance) requirements in a way that is also more secure.

 Enterprise IAM managers and architects who manage thousands of roles controlling access to hundreds of users using traditional RBAC have a "role explosion" toil.

 Increasing scale makes it increasingly difficult for overseers of IT management accounts who <strong>operate away from the day-to-day</strong> technical teams and business managers.
-When "out of the loop", administrators "rubber stamp" key authorization requests.
+When "out of the loop", administrators need to "rubber stamp" key authorization requests.
 The larger the organization, the greater distance between those in leadership roles and those in IT.
 And business leaders become more dependent on the IT department.

 <a target="_blank" href="https://www.youtube.com/watch?v=673ARahq2wI&t=15m23s" title="Okta and AWS: Making it Easier to use Workforce Identity in the AWS Cloud Apr 9, 2021">VIDEO</a>:
 RBAC is problematic at scale when each team has similar (but different) resources such that <strong>Role Assertions</strong> and <strong>Policy Sets</strong> are established for each team which are near identical except for resource identifiers.